 Again, a rabbit can deploy a freeze defense mechanism if he spots a predator from a distance.
-In most cases, freeze defense will be the first choice if the predator has not spotted him.
-This stillness helps the rabbit to blend seamlessly into the surrounding, thereby making him difficult to spot.
+Freeze defense will be the first choice in most cases if the predator has not spotted him.
+This stillness helps the rabbit blend seamlessly into the surroundings, making him difficult to spot.

 Staying still also helps the rabbit evade the predator since many predators are often attracted to movement.
 In some instances, the rabbit can even play dead.

-The rabbit’s heart and cardiac output will naturally increase, and blood is sent to the muscles to increase his quickness and endurance.
-Whether the rabbit outruns the predator or is turned into a delicious meal, many things will depend on the rabbit’s luck, knowledge of the terrain, and rabbit’s general agility and swiftness.
+The rabbit’s heart and cardiac output will naturally increase, and blood is sent to the muscles to improve his quickness and endurance.
+Whether the rabbit outruns the predator or is turned into a delicious meal, many things depend on the rabbit’s luck, knowledge of the terrain, and general agility and swiftness.

-A rabbit’s chances of surviving in the wild hugely depend on his instinctive ability to escape.
-When a rabbit’s instinct to fly is activated, the rabbit always undergoes many psychological changes to increase his chances of survival.
+A rabbit’s chances of surviving in the wild depend on his intuitive ability to escape.
+When a rabbit’s instinct to fly is activated, the rabbit continually undergoes many psychological changes to increase its chances of survival.

 Although outrunning a predator seems like the best option, it may sometimes not work.
-Under such a scenario, the rabbit may need to put into good use his knowledge of the area.
-While running for his dear life, the rabbit can employ several tricks such as zigzag turns, leaping into the air, and finding an appropriate hiding spot.
+Under such a scenario, the rabbit may need to use his knowledge of the area.
+The rabbit can employ several tricks while running for his life, such as zigzag turns, leaping into the air, and finding an appropriate hiding spot.